 This architecture gives you a complete picture of Hadoop Distributed File System.
 There is a single namenode which stores metadata and there are multiple datanodes which do actual storage work.
 Nodes are arranged in racks and Replicas of data blocks are stored on different racks in the cluster to provide fault tolerance.
 In remaining section of this tutorial we will see, how read and write operations are performed in HDFS?
 To read or write a file in HDFS, the client needs to interact with Namenode.
 HDFS applications need a write-once-read-many access model for files.
 A file once created and written cannot be edited.

 Namenode stores metadata and datanode which stores actual data.
 The client interacts with namenode for any task to be performed as namenode is the centerpiece in the cluster.

 There are several datanodes in the cluster which store HDFS data in the local disk.
 Datanode sends a heartbeat message to namenode periodically to indicate that it is alive.
 Also, it replicates data to other datanode as per the replication factor.

-Let us now see various features of HDFS.
+In the HDFS tutorial, let us now see various features of Hadoop Distributed File System

 a.
 Distributed Storage

 As HDFS stores data in a distributed manner.
 It divides the data into small pieces and stores it in different nodes of the cluster.
-In this manner, HDFS provides a way to map reduce to process a subset of large data, which is broken into smaller pieces and stored in multiple nodes, parallelly on several nodes.
+In this manner, Hadoop Distributed File System provides a way to map reduce to process a subset of large data, which is broken into smaller pieces and stored in multiple nodes, parallelly on several nodes.
 MapReduce is the heart of Hadoop but HDFS is the one which provides it all these capabilities.

 As HDFS splits huge files into small chunks known as blocks.
 Block is the smallest unit of data in a filesystem.
 We (client and admin) do not have any control on the block like block location.
 Namenode decides all such things.